 To enter Caumasee, you will have to shell out CHF 19 per person.
 Tickets are cheaper for students and younger children.
-Kids until 5 years old can get in free.
+Kids until 5 years old can get in for free.

 Locals and those carrying a guest card also get a discounted rate of CHF 8.
 Children accompanied by locals or those with a guest card can enter for free until 17 years of age.

 If you do not want to pay the entrance fee, you can get in after 5:00 pm for free.
 Or you can walk around the lake until the fence is gone and you can come into the lake through that area.